“On the nose, this smells like white grapefruit,” says Baltimore sommelier Tim Riley in one of his TikTok videos.

-Riley is the sommelier for Caves Valley Golf Club in Owings Mills, but some might remember him as the former somm and beverage director for The Bagby Restaurant Group—which closed some of its restaurants a few years ago and sold two to Atlas Restaurant Group (including Fleet Street Kitchen, which is now Tagliata.)
+Some might remember Riley as the former somm and beverage director for The Bagby Restaurant Group—which closed some of its restaurants a few years ago and sold two to Atlas Restaurant Group (including Fleet Street Kitchen, which is now Tagliata.)

 After attending Cornell University and the Culinary Institute of America, Riley became, by his count, one of three sommeliers in Baltimore to have earned the prestigious Advanced Sommelier certificate.